rachelhandran/RPLDaedalusAvionics/README.md

 CSV format:
 *Temperature (C), Pressure (hPa), Altitude (m), IMU Calibration (System), IMU Calibration (Accelerometer), IMU Calibration (Gyroscope), IMU Calibration (Magnetometer), Accel_X (m/s^2), Accel_Y (m/s^2), Accel_Z (m/s^2), Gyro_X (rad/s), Gyro_Y (rad/s), Gyro_Z(rad/s), Mag_X (uT), Mag_Y (uT), Mag_Z (uT)*

-It also plays a constant buzz to inform that data is successfully reading and writing to SD.
+This version of code also supports a Piezo buzzer (but the PCB does not have a spot for the buzzer, this code can only be used on a system designed with a buzzer.)
+This version plays a constant buzz to inform that data is successfully reading and writing to SD.
 If not buzzing, the SD Card is likely not initialized properly.
 Eject and re-enter, and click RESET on the Arduino.
 Continue until the buzz begins.

 ## Hardware Setup
 5.21.23